daeric/terraform-howtodemoright/README.md

 # tech-exercise

 This code is designed to:
-- Deploy VM1 on-prem in our Nutanix cluster
+- Deploy VMs on-prem in our Nutanix cluster
-- Deploy VM2 in AWS attached to the existing remote-network VPC